fiora-nott/Mesh_Bitpacking_OpenGL/README.md

+<h2>Overview</h2>
+> Date: December 2021
+> Languages: C++, GLSL
+> Libraries: OpenGL, GLFW
+> IDE: Visual Studio 2019
+> Purpose: Learning C++ and OpenGL
+> Learning Sources: TheCherno OpenGL series, Victor Gordan OpenGL series
+> Time Spent: 10 days

 <h2>Summary</h2>
 <p>
-  This project is a C++ application to render a static grid of voxels.
-Editable in Application.cpp, the world size is set to 4x4x4 chunks each with 32x32x32 blocks.
-  This works out to 2,097,152 voxels being drawn simultaneously at a crisp framerate.
-I used OpenGL for the rendering pipeline.
-This means the voxels are converted from singular short values (enumerated as "Blocks") into a mesh with all lighting data packed into vertices.
-The mesh is composed of primitive triangles that represent every possible visible block face in the scene.
-This mesh is rasterized to the screen using a shader that parses bitpacked data into UV's, textures, ambient occlusion, and light levels.
-The GLFW library is used to generate a 1280x720 screen for a windows device.
-This screen is the target for all shader output.
+ This project is a C++ application which renders a static grid of voxels using the OpenGL rendering pipeline.
+During testing, I have managed to render 32,768,000 voxels at a crisp framerate.
+To achieve this, multiple optimizations have been made.
+Each voxel is stored as a Short, enumerated as a "Block", and held within a "Chunk".
+These abstractions make mesh generation simpler.
+Every block has a certain light level.
+By iterating over every chunk and comparing neighbors, we can generate a mesh of triangles for every visible surface in the scene.
+Additional calculation is done to determine where shadows should be placed in between edges (voxel-space ambient occlusion).
+This mesh data is bitpacked and sent to a shader that parses bitwise position and lighting data, then applies a texture using that information.
+This is all rasterized using OpenGL and sent to the GLFW window.
+Additional shader math is done to create a player camera that can explore the scene.
 </p>